raendev/guide/src/counter/updating.md

 On other blockchains, it is in fact very difficult to upgrade a contract.
 They work around this with proxy contracts and other patterns.

-But NEAR has that handy account system, where each account has multiple keys.
-We already learned about _Function Call Access Keys_ in the last unit; that's what makes it safe to have a web-based wallet, with web apps that store a private key in local storage.
+But NEAR has that handy account system, where each account can have multiple keys.
+We already learned about _Function Call Access Keys_ last unit; that's what makes it safe to have a web-based wallet, with web apps that store a restricted private key in a browser's local storage.

 The other kind of key is a _Full Access_ key.
 When you run `dev-deploy`, you get a Full Access key to a brand new testnet account.
 If you have a Full Access key, you can do anything with that account.
 Deploy or remove a contract, call other contracts, send tokens, create sub-accounts, even delete the account.